maneshthankappan/Analysis-of-Genuine-Channel-Switch-Announcements-in-802.11-Networks/README.md

-# Generation of Genuine Channel Switch-Announcements in 802.11 Networks
+# Invoking Genuine Channel Switch-Announcements in 802.11 Networks
 This activity describes how to trigger Wi-Fi routers or hostapd to send genuine channel switch announcements.
 ## Introduction
 Hostapd (host access point daemon) is a user space daemon software enabling a network or wireless interface card to act as an access point and authentication server.